 Several approaches were undertaken to validate the model.
 First, preliminary methods and results were presented to manufacturers, patient groups, and clinical experts, with data inputs changed as needed and scenario analyses defined.
 Second, model input parameters were varied to evaluate the face validity of changes in results.
-As part of ICER's initiative for modeling transparency, we plan to share the model with the drugs' manufacturers for external verification shortly after publishing the draft report for this review.
+As part of ICER's initiative for modeling transparency, we shared the model with AveXis for external verification shortly after publishing the draft report for this review.
+Biogen chose not to receive the model.
 The outputs from the model were validated against the trial and study data of the interventions as well as any relevant observational datasets.
 Finally, the results were compared to other cost-effectiveness models in this therapy area.